Blazemeter/taurus/site/dat/kb/AddingExecutor.md

 3. Implement `prepare()`, `startup()`, `check()`, `shutdown()` and `post\_process()` phase methods
 4. Add a class mapping for the new executor into `modules` section of `bzt/resources/base-config.yml`
 5. Write unittests, put your unittest file in in `tests/modules/` dir

+There is good example of minimal custom executor code here: [examples/custom](https://github.com/Blazemeter/taurus/tree/master/examples/custom).

+Also, feel free to ask your questions at Taurus [support channel](https://groups.google.com/forum/#!forum/codename-taurus) or to open a pull request at Github.

 ## Step 1 - Creating a Runner